Bartel-Group/synth_assess/README.md

 ```
 opt_rxn = GammaFromTarget(target, temperature).opt_rxn(gen_data = None, is_gen = None)
 ```
-In both cases, if material is not in MP, additional data must be given-- for this purpose use is_gen = True and gen_data as input data (refer to /data/README.md for further details)
+In both cases, if material is not in MP, additional data must be given-- for this purpose use is_gen = True and gen_data as input data (refer to /solidstatesynth/data/README.md for further details).

 If this package is used for selectivity assessment, please consider citing the following works: